Portland Oregon Personal Injury Attorneys

 - Wrongful Death due to a defective product

 - Wrongful Death due to negligence on the part of another

 - Premises Liability

 - Victim's Rights

 Most plaintiff's personal injury cases are accepted on a contingency fee basis.
 Some smaller cases worth less than $10,000.00 may even qualify for attorney fees and costs under ORS 20.080 after a lawsuit is filed.
 If someone is accusing you of negligence and you need a defense attorney, you should inquire about whether or not your insurance company will provide you with an attorney, assuming you have insurance.
-Otherwise, for defense of civil cases I charge my normal hourly rates or offer to do the case on a flat fee basis.
+Otherwise, for defense of civil cases we charge our normal hourly rates or offer a flat fee.

-Call (503) 238-1010 for a free initial phone consult to determine if we are willing to accept your case.
+If you were in an accident, call (503) 238-1010 for a free personal injury initial phone consultation to determine if we are willing to accept your case.